RinniSwift/Computer-Science-with-iOS/gcd.md

 `Operation` works with `OperationQueue`.
 Both are built on top of *GCD*.

 An `Operation` is an abstract class.
 You'd use `BlockOperation` or create you own subclass of `Operation`.
-You can start the operation by manually adding it to the operation queue or calling start on it.
+You can start the operation by manually adding it to the operation queue or calling `start` on it. -- but doing this doesn't guarantee that the operation runs concurrently with the rest of your code because this depends on what thread `start` was called on.
+You can use the `isConcurrent` property to check wether it will run synchronously or asynchronously.

 Creating a subclass would require overriding the `main()` method by adding in logic to perform work.
 Also make sure to add in checks for it's state.